 Key differences between therapy and life coaching include:

 - Credentials: The title “Life Coach” is not regulated, so essentially anyone can call themselves a life coach (though some do choose to receive coach training and a life coaching certification from the International Coaching Federation [ICF] or other certification programs).
 Therapists are licensed mental health professionals allowed to practice by state board certification for mental health treatment and diagnosis.

-- Clinical treatment: Unlike therapists, life coaches aren't trained in clinical treatment and cannot diagnose mental health conditions (unless they were previously therapists, or have both therapy and life coaching practices).
+- Clinical treatment: Unlike a licensed therapist, life coaches aren't trained in clinical treatment and cannot diagnose or treat mental health conditions (unless they were previously therapists or have both therapy and life coaching practices).

 Similarities between life coaching and therapy

 Therapy and life coaching do share some fundamental overlaps in the pursuit of positive psychology, such as:

 - Both aim to help you identify, and move past, self-limiting behavior – such as negative thoughts and beliefs about yourself